 As part of our commitment, KPMG is a signatory of the United Nations Global Compact and supports the United Nations Guiding Principles on Business and Human Rights ‘Protect, Respect, Remedy’ framework.

 We commit to respecting the higher standard where national law and international human rights standards differ.
 If there is conflict between the two, we commit to respecting international human rights to the greatest extent possible.

 The United Nations Guiding Principles on Business and Human Rights guide the implementation of our policy commitment through our human rights due diligence processes.

 The focus of our implementation is on the human rights that are most relevant to our operations and supply chain, which we have set out below.
 We will review our salient human rights issues on an annual basis.

 We do not tolerate retaliation against human rights defenders who are acting to address human rights on behalf of individuals or groups.

 KPMG Australia is committed to the continuous work to ensure that there is no modern slavery and labour related harm from our operations and supply chain.

 KPMG Australia is committed to the following principles:

 KPMG Australia is committed to inclusion and diversity, focusing on shared values, experiences and aspirations.
 Our leaders are accountable for promoting diversity and inclusiveness.
-In line with our Inclusion & Diversity Report and Global Code of Conduct (PDF 752KB), we recognise the value of diversity.
+In line with our Inclusion & Diversity Report (PDF 3.8MB) and Global Code of Conduct (PDF 752KB), we respect each other and draw strength from our differences.